koeltv/shrinking-kotlin-containers/README.md

 | bellsoft/liberica-native-image-kit-container:jdk-17-nik-22-musl | [alpine:3.18.3](./mostly-static-native-alpine-nik.dockerfile)          | 6.07 MB               | 1.26 MB        | 37.8 MB          | 45.13 MB |
 | bellsoft/liberica-native-image-kit-container:jdk-17-nik-22-musl | [bellsoft/alpaquita-linux-base](./mostly-static-native-nik.dockerfile) | 7.44 MB (+ libraries) | ---            | 37.8 MB          | 45.23 MB |

+The issue here with mostly static images in alpine-linux is that it is hard to find a base image having just `glibc` or `musl lib`, but if you were to find one, it would be a small decrease from the dynamically linked native image.

 ## Static native image
 This is the very last step (excluding executable compression and such things that also impact performance).